Vista, California: History

 Following World War II, agriculture declined with an influx of population and housing.
 The City of Vista was incorporated on January 23, 1963.
-The frequent housing booms of the 1970s through early 2000s greatly increased the population of Vista.
-Numerous apartment complexes were also built in these booms.
-Many light manufacturing businesses moved into the Business Park area on the south side, starting in the 1980s.
-In the 1990s, Wal-Mart, Target and Costco opened large stores.
-In 1993, Vista became involved in a national controversy when the Vista Unified School District board unsuccessfully tried to incorporate creationist, anti-evolution views into the biology curriculum.
+The frequent housing booms of the 1970s through early 2000s greatly increased the population of Vista, and the city limits have grown as well.
+Many light manufacturing businesses moved into Vista beginning in the 1980s, and with the founding of several breweries in the 21st century Vista has become a significant element in the San Diego craft beer industry.

+Since the 1990s, the downtown area has received about $12 million in investments from Vista for improvements.
+The City of Vista released a plan in 2015 for the further development of downtown, aiming to make it the main commercial, social, and cultural hub in Vista.
+In 2020, Vista finished the Paseo Santa Fe corridor project, which transformed almost a mile of Santa Fe Avenue into a pedestrian-friendly street with a number of restaurants and housing complexes.

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has a total area of 18.7 sqmi of land.
-Vista is a hilly city.
-Most of the businesses are located in the flatter areas, and residences climb the hills.
-In undeveloped areas, the natural vegetation types includes chaparral brushland, oak-sycamore woodland, riparian (stream) woodland and oak-grass savanna.
-The natural vegetation is best seen in Buena Vista Park on the south side, in the San Marcos Hills, east of the city, and in undeveloped pockets on the north side (e.g. along Gopher Canyon Road and Guajome Regional Park).
+Like much of the California coastal area, the landscape is marked by hills and valleys.
+In undeveloped areas, the natural vegetation types includes chaparral brushland, oak-sycamore woodland, riparian (stream) woodland, and oak-grass savanna.